gregSWEN/WebCheckers/docs/DesignDoc.md

 then be able to get to the /signin page.
 If the name entered is valid, then they will be taken to the /home page.
 If the name entered is invalid, then they will stay at the /signin page.
 When the user is signed in and at the home page, the user will then be able to get to the /game page to play a game. `GET /GameRoute` is called to begin the game.
 Drag and drop mechanics are used to move the checkers from square to square.
 Buttons are used to submit the turn, undo the move, resign the game, and receive a hint.
 The page will refresh periodically to update the board once the opponent submits their turn or resigns the game.

 ### UI Tier
-> _Provide a summary of the Server-side UI tier of your architecture.
-> Describe the types of components in the tier and describe their
-> responsibilities.
-This should be a narrative description, i.e. it has
-> a flow or "story line" that the reader can follow._

-> _At appropriate places as part of this narrative provide one or more
-> static models (UML class structure or object diagrams) with some
-> details such as critical attributes and methods._

-> _You must also provide any dynamic models, such as statechart and
-> sequence diagrams, as is relevant to a particular aspect of the design
-> that you are describing.
-For example, in WebCheckers you might create
-> a sequence diagram of the `POST /validateMove` HTTP request processing
-> or you might show a statechart diagram if the Game component uses a
-> state machine to manage the game._

-> _If a dynamic model, such as a statechart describes a feature that is
-> not mostly in this tier and cuts across multiple tiers, you can
-> consider placing the narrative description of that feature in a
-> separate section for describing significant features.
-Place this after
-> you describe the design of the three tiers._
+Provide summary, add sequence diagrams/statecharts, go through what gets called as the game progresses.

 The UI is composed of the routes needed to properly navigate the website and play the game.
 All routes created inherit from the `Route` interface.